LyapLock: Bounded Knowledge Preservation in Sequential Large Language Model Editing: Experiment

 \subsection{Editing Performance Results}

-We randomly select 10,000 samples for sequential editing task evaluation (100 edits per batch).
+We randomly select 10,000 samples for evaluation under the batch sequential editing scenario, with 100 edits per batch.
 Table~\ref{tab:sqeuntial_editing_task_10k} compares editing performance across various LLMs, datasets, and baseline methods.
 Results demonstrate LyapLock's comprehensive superiority in cross-model and cross-dataset scenarios across three dimensions: \textbf{(1) Knowledge Updating}: On Efficacy and Generalization, LyapLock outperforms the second-best method AlphaEdit by average margins of 11.88\% and 12.69\%, with gaps expanding to 22.01\% and 19.71\% on LLaMA3-Counterfact and 29.63\% and 27.59\% on GPT2-XL-ZsRE scenarios, respectively. \textbf{(2) Knowledge Preservation}: For Specificity, LyapLock outperforms the second-best baseline AlphaEdit by an average margin of 6.72\%.
 LyapLock is the closest to the pre-edited performance, especially on the ZsRE dataset, where it only drops by an average of 1.4\%, validating its effective preservation of original knowledge. \textbf{(3) Generation Quality}: In Fluency and Consistency, LyapLock significantly outperforms baselines.
 Specifically, the Fluency of LyapLock can reach an average of 604.14, which is only a 4\% drop compared to the pre-edited models, while its Consistency is improved by an average of 6.97 compared to the pre-edited models.
 These advantages stem from LyapLock's unique preservation loss control mechanism, which optimally balances knowledge updating and preservation during sequential editing.
 The case studies in Appendix~\ref{case_study} illustrate the specific output performance of the various editing methods.
 Appendix~\ref{editing_performance_others} also provides the editing performance results for sequential editing of 2,000 samples and 5,000 samples.
-Appendix~\ref{appendix:parameter_sensitivity_analysis} provides the results of the hyperparameter sensitivity analysis.
+To further validate the effectiveness of our approach, we broaden the experimental datasets to a wider scope, employing the MQuAKE-CF dataset for multi-hop evaluations and the QAEdit dataset for real-world testing.
+Additional details are provided in Appendix~\ref{appendix:more_datasets}.